toakenshield/homeassistant/README.md

 # MY CONTENT:

 packages/posten.yaml - Lager en sensor som forteller deg de neste leveringsdatoene for Posten og en binær sensor som forteller om posten blir levert i dag

+packages/vaskemaskin.yaml - Creates a sensor that tells you what state the Washing Machine is in, and sends a message when the load is done!